LinkedIn About Section Content Development Guide

 Example style:

-“I started my career in customer-facing roles where I learned how to problem-solve quickly and communicate with diverse teams…”
+“I started my career in customer-facing roles where I developed strong problem-solving skills and learned to communicate effectively across teams…”

 2️⃣ Where You Are Now